agomlabs/psikit/README.md

 - [ ] Implement more quantum gates beyond beam splitters and polarizers
 - [ ] Support integration with real quantum hardware
 - [ ] Develop a plugin system for community-contributed modules

+## Contributing
+Contributions are welcome!
+Please fork the repository and submit pull requests with your improvements.

 ## Citation
 If you use psikit in your research or publications, please consider citing our library using the following reference: